Leroy Keyes, gold standard of Purdue football, dies at 74 - WTMJ

 Back at Purdue, though, Keyes became the man all future Boilermakers stars would be measured against.

-In 1987, as the program celebrated its 100th season, Keyes was selected as the Boilermakers’ greatest player.
+In 1987, as the program celebrated its 100th season, Keyes was selected as the Boilermakers’ greatest player ever.
 Some of his records stood for decades.
 Others still do.

 Keyes’ averages of 6.6 yards per carry in 1967 and 5.88 over his career still top the Purdue charts.
 So do his 19 total touchdowns in 1967, when he was named the Big Ten’s MVP.
 In 1968, he became the first Purdue player to top the 1,000-yards rushing mark.